centreon/centreon-archived/doc/en/upgrade/from_packages_1904.rst

 Additional actions
 ==================

-Centeon 19.10 uses a new version of PHP.
+Centreon 19.10 uses a new version of PHP.

 The PHP timezone should be set.
 Run the command: ::